kyma-project/api-gateway/docs/user/tutorials/01-54-secure-workload-extauth-authorization-code-flow.md

     helm repo update oauth2-proxy
     ```

-3. Define the `oauth2-proxy` configuration for your authorization server and deploy it to your Kyma cluster.
+3. Define the OAuth2 Proxy configuration for your authorization server and deploy it to your Kyma cluster.
     You can adjust this configuration as needed.
 See the [additional configuration parameters](https://oauth2-proxy.github.io/oauth2-proxy/configuration/overview/#config-options).

     ```bash